Joining the CWE: Becoming a Writing Assistant

 Becoming a Writing Assistant

-To join the CWE staff as a Writing Assistant, you must first complete ENGL 397 (Tutoring Academic Writing), a course taught every Fall by the Director of the Center for Writing Excellence.
+To join the CWE staff as a Writing Assistant, you must first complete ENGL 397 (Writing Center Theory and Practice), a course taught every Fall by the Director or Assistant Director of the Center for Writing Excellence.
 ENGL 397 prepares you to work in the center and counts toward your service-learning requirement.

 To enroll in ENGL 397 you will need to: